segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/ajs-classic.md

 > warning "Deprecation of Analytics.js Classic"
 > On August 31, 2022, Segment will end support and maintenance for Analytics.js Classic, and on February 28, 2023,  Segment will remove access to Analytics.js Classic.
 > <br><br>[Upgrade to Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2) before access ends for Analytics.js Classic.
-See [Analytics.js 2.0](/docs/connections/sources/catalog/libraries/website/javascript/) to learn more the new Analytics.js source.
+See the [Analytics.js 2.0 docs](/docs/connections/sources/catalog/libraries/website/javascript/) to learn more about the new source.

 ## Getting Started